PacificCommunity/ofp-sam-yft-review-analysis/notes/stepwise-changes.md

 ### Flags

-12 flags were changed, related to selectivity shape
+12 flags were changed, related to selectivity shape.

 Model setting     | Applies to                           | Before                     | After                  | Flag
 ----------------- | ------------------------------------ | -------------------------- | ---------------------- | ------------